 How to Turn on Hosting Mode in QuickBooks for Multiple Users?

-It will also enable you to track what the modifications or deletions have been done and who have done it.
+It will also enable you to track what modifications or deletions have been done and who has done it.
 You also have the option of networking QuickBooks by turning on the hosting mode.

 What is Hosting?